-This recipe for Sheet-Pan Chicken & Crispy Potatoes with lemon and thyme is sooooo easy.
+This recipe for Sheet Pan Chicken & Crispy Potatoes with lemon and thyme is sooooo easy.
 It’s surprisingly flavorful too!
 With just 10 minutes of prep, the oven takes care of the rest.
 Slices of lemon, rough-chopped garlic and fresh thyme infuse the chicken and potatoes with savory and tangy goodness.
-As the chicken cooks, the potato slices get a little crispy around the edges — which is always a bonus with Brian.
+As the chicken cooks, the potato slices get crispy around the edges — which is always a bonus with mystery husband Brian.
 Right before it’s done, steam some broccoli to mop up all the flavorful pan juices.

 Pre-heat your oven to 400 F. Brush or spray a sheet pan with olive oil.
 Using a mandolin, thinly slice potatoes and lay them down on the sheet pan, overlapping just slightly.
 Brush or spray the tops lightly with olive oil.
 Salt and pepper them, scatter some rough chopped garlic, lemon slices ( don’t skip) and thyme.
 Then place the salted chicken thighs (bone-in, skin on) over top.